 Salem has been proactive in dealing with foreclosures.
 The Mayor has appointed a property team that makes sure homes are boarded up, neighbors are notified and other actions are taken to provide some stability.
-The City provides counseling services through North Shore Community Action Program and other organizations.
+Counseling services are provided through North Shore Community Action Program, a local center of Neighborhood of Affordable Housing (NOAH), and other organizations.
 Salem has a very good website listing numerous sources for foreclosure prevention and legal resources.